afry/energy-trading-simulator/README.md

 ## Preliminaries
 Tested on:
-- Ubuntu 18.04, bionic using Python=3.9.0
+- Ubuntu 18.04, bionic using Python=3.9.4
 - Windows OS ?

 ## Setup a virtual environment
 Consider setting up a virtual environment for the repository.
-Use conda or venv, as follows:
+Use conda, or venv as follows:

-        virtualenv -p python3.9 venv
+        virtualenv -p python3.9.4 venv

 *Note:* don't forget to activate the virtual environment.
 Depending on your IDE, you can probably choose to set the default interpretor to your venv.